xun468/AdMeCh-TSAD/README.md

 UCR : https://wu.renjie.im/research/anomaly-benchmarks-are-flawed/#ucr-time-series-anomaly-archive

-The expected filestructure can be seen in `datasets\`
+The expected filestructure can be seen in `datasets\`.
+Dataloading is handled in `utils\preprocess.py`

 ## Usage
 Examples of how experiments and evaluations are run can be found in `AdMeChTSAD.ipynb`.
-Dataloading is handled in `utils\preprocess.py`